oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

     ![SQL Workshop home page](./images/object-browser.png " ")

-2. Click on tables to view different tables and then you will see various tabs, such as Data, Constraints, and so forth, to review the table details.
+2. Expand **Tables** in the Object Pane to view different tables.
+Select a table to view table details such as Data, Constraints, and so forth in the Details View pane on the right.

     ![Object Browser](./images/view-tables.png " ")